SaaS vs. On Premise TCO

 Aside from the strategic blunder of squandering precious corporate resources in these economically stressed times on a project that shouldn’t be any B2B Manufacturer’s core competency…integrating a shopping cart with SAP®…do CFO’s really think they can buy (and support) an on-premise version of this solution cheaper?
 Worse yet, do they really think they can BUILD one from scratch even cheaper than that?

 I’ve been surfing around the web to come up with an “official” review of this Total Cost of Ownership (TCO) of Sotware as a Service applications topic.
-Daniel Drucker over at Intacct Software (we have no relationship with him or his company) put together a great blog post on the subject earlier this year.
+Daniel Drucker over at Intacct Software (we have no relationship with him or his company) put together a great blog post on the subject earlier this year [editor’s note: unfortunately, the blog has been decomissioned].
 I couldn’t have summarized the TCO model any better.

 Daniel breaks up the model into four major categories: